skrobot.coordinates.Coordinates

 Return a deep copy of the Coordinates.

-Return differences in positoin of given coords.
+Return differences in position of given coords.

 Parameters: